infracost/docs/docs/guides/advanced_usage.md

     --terraform-var "my_var=value" \       # Set a value for one of the input variables, similar to Terraform's -var flag --terraform-var "my_other_var=value"   # You can use the --terraform-var-file and --terraform-var flags multiple times
   ```

-My worry with the March plan so far is there's little engineering work:

-* We can do some things for security, but it might be worth waiting for Tony to have a look first which isn't going to happen until early March.
-* The Policy v2 stuff and the HCL parsing stuff doesn't need much.
-* We can always do resource adding and tech debt to fill the gap if we have one.